![]() |

 I was Wendy among the Lost Boys, and they mocked my fondness for English trad-rock bands like Fairport Convention, the Strawbs, and Steel-Eye Span.
 When they put on "The Captain," as they called Beefheart, I groaned.
 His ranting and atonal noodling just gave me a headache.
 When they were done, I'd play some Emerson, Lake and Palmer.

 I came to love Frank Zappa, but mostly the stuff that was less experimental and more pop, like "Hot Rats," or "Just Another Band from L.A."
 But I never could get into Beefheart, not that I tried too hard.
-When I protested yet another playing of "Trout Mask Replica" or "Lick My Decals off, Baby," the Lost Boys would say things like "But, he's a genius!" or "He has a four-and-a-half octave vocal range!"
+When I protested yet another playing of "Trout Mask Replica" or "Lick My Decals off, Baby,"

 For some reason they thought that I would be impressed by the Captain's odd time signatures, when really, all the music I liked was in 4/4.